EPFL-bADAboum/website/index.md

 ---
 layout: page
-title: Oscars of FlOpscars
+title: Oscars or FlOpscars
 feature-img: "assets/img/golden_statue.png"
 hide: true
 ---

 # Do the Academy Awards Reflect Audience Taste?
-Oscar winners vs user's ratings
+Oscar winners vs users' ratings

 Are you sad that your favorite movie did not win an Oscar?